R1shA3h/Mid-internship-presentation/README.md

 ## Credits

-- Created as a mid-internship progress report for Finosauras
+- Created as a internship progress report for Finosauras
 - Visual design inspired by modern interactive dashboards
 - Icons from various open-source libraries